The Upmarket Move to $147K: Shift to Higher-Value Clients for $90K–$100K Operators

 Each move stacked:

-90-day transition: Smooth revenue curve, preserved reputation (44 hours invested)
+90-day transition: Created a smooth revenue curve and preserved reputation (44 hours invested).

 Here’s what almost derailed the upmarket move—and how she solved it.